th3terrorist/website/web/posts/quadtrees.md

 \end{aligned}
 $$

 Entity 0 checks against [1, 2, ..., 999], Entity 1 checks against [2, ..., 999], and so on.
 You’re looking at $ 1000 + 998 + 997 + ... + 1 $ comparisons.
-That’s the sum of the first N natural numbers, where N is the number of objects—so yeah, we’re dealing with $ O\(n\(n+1\)/2\) $ which becomes $ O\(n^2 \) $ for large numbers, the gain is negligible.
+That’s the sum of the first N natural numbers, where N is the number of objects—so yeah, we’re dealing with $ O\(n\(n+1\)/2\) $ which becomes $O(n^2)$ for large $n$, the gain is negligible.

 The major downside of this approach is that **we have no idea which objects are worth checking**.
 We could, in theory, compute every possible distance and perform collision detection on the entire set—but that would be wildly inefficient.
 There has to be a better way to query nearby objects without sacrificing performance this severely.
-What we want is an O(1) operation that tells us exactly who's nearby.
+What we want is, at worst, an $ O(\log N ) $ operation that tells us exactly who's nearby.

 <br>